penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     sudo systemctl restart postgresql
     ```

+???+ tip

     If the service fails to restart, review the `pg_hba.conf` file for any syntax errors,
     as incorrect entries here may prevent PostgreSQL from starting.

 Next, to prepare your PostgreSQL instance for Zabbix, you'll need to create the
 necessary database tables.
-Begin by installing the Zabbix repository, as you did
+Start by installing the Zabbix repository, as you did
 for the Zabbix server.
 Then, install the appropriate Zabbix package that contains
 the predefined tables, images, icons, and other database elements needed for the
 Zabbix application.

 ---

-### Create the Zabbix database with PostgreSQL
+#### Creating the Zabbix database instance

 With the necessary packages installed, you are now ready to create the Zabbix
 database and users for both the server and frontend.